-May 17, 2021 update: Since reopening in September, more than 9 months ago, no one – no student, instructor, administrator, clinic client, or visitor – has contracted COVID-19 on the SSMT campus.
-We have quarantined several classes for 14 days after someone in the classroom contracted COVID-19 outside school, but none of the quarantined students or instructors developed COVID-19.
+Since reopening in September, 2020, 16 months ago, no one – no student, instructor, administrator, clinic client, or visitor – has contracted COVID-19 on the SSMT campus.
+We have quarantined more than a dozen classes for 14 days after someone in the classroom contracted COVID-19 outside school, but none of the quarantined students or instructors developed COVID-19.

-Since reopening, our building has seen more than 60,000 person-hours indoors.
-That we have had students (rarely – just four times) practice massage for five hours in class with a partner at the peak of pre-symptomatic COVID-19, without contracting the disease from that partner, tells us out policies work.
+Since reopening, our building has seen more than 100,000 person-hours indoors.
+That we have had students practice massage for five hours in class with a partner at the peak of pre-symptomatic COVID-19, without contracting the disease from that partner, tells us our policies have worked.

 This has been quite a year for everyone on the planet.
 For anyone like me, who has built a life – and a living – out of close human interaction, it has been a time for deep reflection.

 Close contact with people increases the risk of infection from COVID-19.
 That risk increases further when contact is closer than 6 feet, and even further when it occurs indoors for durations longer than 10 or 15 minutes.